Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Free Application for Federal Student Aid (FAFSA)

 The FAFSA should be completed online each year and is available on October 1st of each year.
-This form must be completed by students applying for Federal Stafford Loans, Federal Perkins Loans, Institutional Loans, Federal Work Study (FWS) and/or scholarships.
-Southwestern's school code (G01295) must be indicated on the form.
+This form must be completed by students applying for Federal Direct Loans and Federal Work Study (FWS).
+Southwestern's school code (G01295) must be indicated on the FAFSA application.

 Southwestern Financial Aid Application